gdindzida/raymond/README.md

 Solve todos.

+Move exported image in gui window instead of saving it.

 Triangles — Most cool models are in triangle form.
 The model I/O is the worst and almost everybody tries to get somebody else’s code to do this.
 This also includes efficiently handling large meshes of triangles, which present their own challenges.

 Parallelism — Run N